Christiaan Eijkman: Career

 In 1883, Eijkman left the Netherlands for The Dutch East Indies, where he was made medical officer of health, first in Semarang, then later at Tjilatjap, a small village on the south coast of Java, and at Padang Sidempoean in Northern Sumatra.
 It was at Tjilatjap that he caught malaria, which later so impaired his health that in 1885 he had to return to Europe on sick-leave.

-For Eijkman this was to prove a lucky event, as it enabled him to work in E. Forster's laboratory in Amsterdam, and also in Robert Koch's bacteriological laboratory in Berlin; here he came into contact with C. A. Pekelharing and C. Winkler, who were visiting the German capital before their departure to the Indies.
+For Eijkman this was to prove a lucky event, as it enabled him to work in E. Forster's laboratory in Amsterdam, and also in Robert Koch's bacteriological laboratory in Berlin; here he came into contact with Cornelis Adrianus Pekelharing and Tiberius Cornelis Winkler, who were visiting the German capital before their departure to the Indies.
 In this way medical officer Christiaan Eijkman was seconded as assistant to the Pekelharing-Winkler mission, together with his colleague M. B. Romeny.
 This mission had been sent out by the Dutch Government to conduct investigations into Beriberi, a disease which at that time was causing havoc in that region.

 In 1887, Pekelharing and Winkler were recalled, but before their departure Pekelharing proposed to the Governor General that the laboratory which had been temporarily set up for the Commission in the Military Hospital in Batavia should be made permanent.
-This proposal was readily accepted, and Christiaan Eijkman was appointed its first director.
+This proposal was readily accepted, and the Sekolah Dokter Djawa (also called Dokter Djawa School, or Javanese Doctors' School) was set up as the first medical school in Indonesia.
+Christiaan Eijkman was appointed its first director and with it departed from the army service.
 Now he was able to devote himself entirely to science.

-Eijkman was Director of the "Geneeskundig Laboratorium" (Medical Laboratory) from 15 January 1888 to 4 March 1896, and during that time he made a number of his most important researches.
+Eijkman was appointed Director of the "Geneeskundig Laboratorium" (Medical Laboratory) from 15 January 1888 to 4 March 1896, and during that time he made a number of his most important researches.
 These dealt first of all with the physiology of people living in tropical regions.
 He was able to demonstrate that a number of theories had no factual basis.
 Firstly he proved that in the blood of Europeans living in the tropics the number of red corpuscles, the specific gravity, the serum, and the water content, undergo no change, at least when the blood is not affected by disease which will ultimately lead to anaemia.
 Comparing the metabolism of the European with that of the native, he found that in the tropics as well in the temperate zone, this is entirely governed by the work carried out.
 Neither could he find any disparity in respiratory metabolism, perspiration, and temperature regulation.
+He published his research in the journal Geneeskundig Tijdschrift voor Nederlandsch-Indië (Medical Journal of the Dutch East Indies) in 1890.
 Thus Eijkman put an end to a number of speculations on the acclimatization of Europeans in the tropics which had hitherto necessitated the taking of various precautions.